Cursor Hardening Guide

 |---|---|---|

-| Developer Workflow | Medium | Must trust repos to use full features |
+| Developer Workflow | Medium | Must trust repos to use full features; prompts on first open |

-| Security Posture | High Improvement | Prevents malicious code execution |
+| Security Posture | Critical Improvement | Prevents auto-execution from malicious repos |

 | Maintenance Burden | Low | One-time trust decision per workspace |